zhinst/zhinst-meta/README.md

 This package includes everything required to interface with LabOne form within Python.
 For more information see the dedicated package documentation or the [online documentation](https://docs.zhinst.com).

+WARNING: Upgrading from version <= 22.02 to 22.08 requires to uninstall this package first and the reinstalling it, `--upgrade` will corrupt the package.